 Professionalism - Does the builder have the necessary professionalism to not only work with a number of different personalities in the construction business and business community but also does the builder communicate with you in a professional manner?
 Follow-up - Does the builder follow up with regard to getting back to you with pertinent information concerning your house?

 Design and Creativity - Do you like the previous designs of the homes that the builder has built-in past years?
 Does the builder have the creativity and the architectural knowledge to design that special fireplace, open stairway or other unique architectural design suited to the area within which you want to build?

 Technology - Does the builder keep abreast of the latest technology in the building industry?

 Chemistry - Do you and the builder have the necessary chemistry that will make building your home a positive and memorable experience?

 Production Builder- A builder who builds many of the same homes repeatedly

-Disadvantages- You get what you get.
-Because they make money by streamlining processes, they don't work well with much customization.
+- Disadvantages- You get what you get.
+Because they make money by streamlining processes, they don't work well with many customizations.

 Spec Home Builder- A builder who builds only a few homes a year to sell.

-Disadvantages- Their cost savings is lower because they don't do the volume. but quality may be higher as they is more hands on.
+- Disadvantages- Their cost savings is lower because they don't do the volume. but the quality may be higher as they are more hands-on.

-Disadvantages- Semi custom is semi so your neighbor could have something very similiar.
+- Disadvantages- Semi-custom is semi so your neighbor could have something very similar.
 While it can be less expensive, many times it may be worth looking at custom construction.